github/docs/content/admin/configuration/configuring-your-enterprise/accessing-the-management-console.md

 To access the {% data variables.enterprise.management_console %}, you must use the administrator password established during initial setup of {% data variables.product.product_location %}.
 You must also be able to connect to the virtual machine host on port 8443.
 If you're having trouble reaching the {% data variables.enterprise.management_console %}, please check intermediate firewall and security group configurations.

+The {% data variables.enterprise.management_console %} password hash is stored in `/data/user/common/secrets.conf`, and that file is automatically synced from the primary appliance to any high-availability replicas.
+Any change to the primary's password will automatically be replicated to high-availability replicas.
+For more information about high availability, see "[About high availability configuration](/admin/enterprise-management/configuring-high-availability/about-high-availability-configuration)."

 ## Accessing the {% data variables.enterprise.management_console %} as a site administrator

 The first time that you access the {% data variables.enterprise.management_console %} as a site administrator, you must upload your {% data variables.product.prodname_enterprise %} license file to authenticate into the app.
 For more information, see "[Managing your license for {% data variables.product.prodname_enterprise %}](/billing/managing-your-license-for-github-enterprise)."